karbburn/nifty-option-simulator/README.md

 [![Python](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/)
 [![Live](https://img.shields.io/badge/live-nifty--opt--sim.onrender.com-brightgreen)](https://nifty-opt-sim.onrender.com/)

-A research and backtesting tool for NIFTY 50 that measures weekday‑pair gap probabilities, converts them into CE/PE trade rules, prices options with Black–Scholes, manages trades through a GTT‑style premium‑percentage exit ladder, and reports results — including their limitations — honestly.
+A research and backtesting tool for NIFTY 50 that measures weekday‑pair gap probabilities, converts them into CE/PE trade rules, prices options with Black–Scholes, manages trades through a GTT‑style premium‑percentage exit ladder, and reports results , including their limitations, honestly.

 **This is not a live trading system.** No broker API, no real orders, no capital at risk.